Shreyas521032/Capstone-Project/README.md

 ## 💡 Solution Approach
 We employed a **multi-faceted approach** integrating **machine learning, statistical analysis, and business intelligence** tools to derive meaningful insights from the dataset.
 Here's how we did it:

-🔹 **Data Preprocessing & Cleaning** - Handled missing values, normalized numerical data, and categorized qualitative responses.
+🔹 **Data Preprocessing & Cleaning 📡** - Handled missing values, normalized numerical data, and categorized qualitative responses.

 🔹 **Exploratory Data Analysis (EDA) 📊** - Identified key trends in user behavior, accessibility, and engagement levels.